wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/smart-accounts.md

 ## Set Script to an Account

-In order to setup a Smart Account, The account needs to issue [SetScriptTransaction](https://wavesplatform.github.io/waves-transactions/globals.html#setscript) which contains the predicate.
+In order to setup a Smart Account, The account needs to issue [Set Script Transaction](https://wavesplatform.github.io/waves-transactions/modules/_transactions_set_script_.html) which contains the predicate.
 Upon success, every outgoing transaction will be validated not by the default mechanism of signature validation, but according to the predicate logic.
-`AccountScript` can be changed or cleared if the script installed allows the new [SetScriptTransaction](https://wavesplatform.github.io/waves-transactions/globals.html#setscript) to process.
+`AccountScript` can be changed or cleared if the script installed allows the new Set Script transaction to process.
 The default account has no script, which is equivalent to this script:

 ```scala
 sigVerify(tx.bodyBytes, tx.proofs[0], tx.senderPk)
 ```

-**Note.** [SetScriptTransaction](https://wavesplatform.github.io/waves-transactions/globals.html#setscript) sets the script which verifies all outgoing transactions.
-The set script can be changed by another [SetScriptTransaction ](https://wavesplatform.github.io/waves-transactions/globals.html#setscript)call unless it’s prohibited by a previous set script.
+**Note.** Set Script transaction sets the script which verifies all outgoing transactions.
+The set script can be changed by another Set Script transaction unless it’s prohibited by a previous set script.

 ## Script Costs